Where the Hood At?: Music video

 The music video is set in DMX's neighborhood in Yonkers, New York.
 There are appearances from rappers Drag-On, Swizz Beatz (who performs the intro for the clean and music video version of the song), Fat Joe and Busta Rhymes, as well as deceased Ruff Ryders affiliate William 'Tiny' Jacobs.
 In the second half of the video, a song entitled "A'Yo Kato", produced by Swizz Beatz, was added to pay tribute to his fallen friend Rudy "Kato" Rangel.
 Rangel's widow Valerie, who appears on the outro of the song, appears at the end of the video.

 Critical reception

 Rolling Stone described the song as "an exhilarating dose of fight music."
-In a review for PopMatters, critic Matt Cibula took issue with the song's first verse, inquiring "What year is it that we have to hear shit like this?
+In a review for PopMatters, critic Matt Cibula took issue with the song's homophobic first verse, inquiring "What year is it that we have to hear shit like this?
 1987 on an Ice-T record?
 1939 in Germany?
 The Middle fucking Ages?"